Troubleshooting and Debugging

 The system administrators monitor system utilization and advocate for increases in system capacity as utilization dictates.
 If you are consistently unable to log into the system due to node availability, please submit a support request.

-How to Stop Your Server
+Stop Your Server

 If your code is acting in an unexpected way, the first troubleshooting step to try is to stop and re-start your server.
+Follow the How to Change Server Options steps to stop and start your server.

-How to Access Built-in Help Tools
+Access Built-in Help Tools

 Python and R have built-in help commands that you can use to learn more about other commands.
 To access help, enter help()